egressif.

 Hygiene before reputation spend

-Invalid recipients, known-dead addresses, and suppressed contacts are stopped before any connection is made.
+Invalid recipients, disposable addresses, known-dead mailboxes, and suppressed contacts are stopped before any connection is made.
 Over 15% of attempted invalid email gets blocked at the gate, with no reputation spent on it.
+Your bounce rate falls because the bounces never leave.

 04